ptdecker/cbasics/README.md

 * 2-01 - typelimits.c:         Prints the ranges of each of the numeric types
 * 2-02 - equivloop.c:          For-loop equivalent withouth using logical operators
-* 2-03 - htoi.c                Implements htoi(s) hexadecimal to integer converter
+* 2-03 - htoi.c:               Implements htoi() hexadecimal to integer converter
+* 2-04 - squeeze.c:            Implements squeze() which removes multiple chars from a string

 ##Extras